 Was Adams a Believer in Jesus Christ?

 All of this makes it sound like John Adams was a Christian.
-He clearly had a mind that followed many Christian principles, and I believe that many American Christians probably would have found themselves comfortable to be around Adams.
-However, when one looks closely at Adams’s own writings you will discover that he was, in fact, not a Christian.
+He clearly had a mind that followed many Christian principles, and I believe that many American Christians probably would have found themselves comfortable around Adams.
+However, when one looks closer at Adams’s writings, one will discover that he was, in fact, not a Christian.

-Adams noted that his religious convictions could be summed up by John 5:29: “But after all that has been said of doctrines, they only who have done good shall come forth to the resurrection unto life, and they only who have done evil to the resurrection of damnation.”[10]
+Adams’s religious convictions were based upon doing good deeds: “But after all that has been said of doctrines, they only who have done good shall come forth to the resurrection unto life, and they only who have done evil to the resurrection of damnation.”[10]
 In 1816, he told Thomas Jefferson that it was the Ten Commandments and the Sermon on the Mount that contained his religion.[11]
 The problem is, of course, 1 John 3:22-23 specifically says that to obey God and do good deeds is to not only love one another, but to believe in the name of Jesus Christ.
 It is impossible to do good in God’s sight if you do not believe in Jesus.

 Adams could not accept the deity of Jesus Christ or that he died for the sins of the world.
 Adams said, “An incarnate God!!!
 An eternal, self-existent omnipresent [everywhere] omniscient [all-knowing] Author of this stupendous Universe suffering on a Cross!!!
 My Soul starts with horror, at the Idea.”
 The idea that a “finite Being” like Christ making “Satisfaction to infinite justice for the sins of the world” was absurd.
-These teachings, according to Adams, were not originally part of the Gospel, but were created by the early Church who “understood” Jesus.[12]
+These teachings, according to Adams, were not originally part of the Gospel but were created by the early Church.[12]

 This is very similar to what Jefferson believed about Jesus.
-Romans 10:9 says that to be saved a person must believe that Jesus is Lord, and that he rose from the dead.
-To say that Jesus is Lord is to affirm that he is the God of the Old Testament in the human form.
+Romans 10:9 says that to be saved, a person must believe that Jesus is Lord and that he rose from the dead.
+To say that Jesus is Lord is to affirm that he is the God of the Old Testament in human form.

 Adams also denied the Trinity.
 He thought that the Trinity violated the First Commandment.
 This made Adams a Unitarian.
 A Unitarian believes that God is one, not three.
 Unitarians believed that God could only be understood through reason.
-The Trinity cannot be understood by human reason so it must be false.
+Human reason has a tough time understanding the Trinity, so it must be false according to them.
 “As a man deeply influenced by the Enlightenment, he could not tolerate any form of religion that seemed to contradict the dictates of reason.”
 In this way, he was no different than Jefferson.[13]

 Adams also rejected the Biblical teaching of original sin and total depravity.
-By doing this he rejected the very foundation of the Gospel.
+By doing this, he rejected the very foundation of the Gospel.
 Jesus came to earth and died for our sins because of original sin – the teaching that Adam and Eve were perfect until they sinned against God.
-He believed that humans do sin, but not that they were pure evil (in contrary to numerous Scriptures – Genesis 8:21; Romans 3:9-20).
-He was a believer in Enlightenment thought that humanity will improve and progress.
+He believed that humans do sin, but not that they were evil (in contrast to Scriptures – Genesis 8:21; Romans 3:9-20).
+He was a believer in Enlightenment thought that humanity would improve and progress.
 He also did not like the idea that great thinkers in history, for example, Plato, Cicero, and others, were in hell because they rejected Christ.
 Note that these “great thinkers” were pagans.[14]

 Was Adams a Deist?